line72/usbmdistros/website/content/products/primogenorum-damned_hearts_in_the_abyss_of_madness.md

 ---
+actualPrice: $16.00
-title: "Primogenorum - Damned Hearts in the Abyss of Madness"
+album: Damned Hearts in the Abyss of Madness
-date: 2021-06-22T16:40:43
-draft: false
-artist: "Primogenorum"
+artist: Primogenorum
-album: "Damned Hearts in the Abyss of Madness"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:53'
+draft: false
 images:
-    - "/images/covers/primogenorum-damned_hearts_in_the_abyss_of_madness.jpg"
+- /images/covers/primogenorum-damned_hearts_in_the_abyss_of_madness.jpg
-thumbnailImage: "/images/covers/primogenorum-damned_hearts_in_the_abyss_of_madness-thumb.jpg"
-actualPrice: $16.00
 inStock: true
+thumbnailImage: /images/covers/primogenorum-damned_hearts_in_the_abyss_of_madness-thumb.jpg
+title: Primogenorum - Damned Hearts in the Abyss of Madness
 ---

 ## Vinyl